ipfs-inactive/jenkins/README.md

 Clone this repository to the worker and run `./worker/{debian,osx}-setup.sh`, depending on what OS your worker is using.

+Also, once docker is installed, make sure you login to Quay so images can be pushed to quay.
+You can find the details about this by clicking on the "ipfs+deployer" robot account over here: https://quay.io/organization/ipfs?tab=robots

 ### Connecting to jenkins

 Create a new entry by copying to already existing `config/nodes/linux-01` to